 Please note that the rows and columns specified for the X and Y minima and maxima are included within the returned ROI data.
-In other words, a command like this ad aviex set roi 5 1000 2000 200 500 will return a 1001 column by 301 row array including columns 1000 and 2000 and rows 200 and 500 in the data returned for ROI 5.
+In other words, a command like this will return a 1001 column by 301 row array including columns 1000 and 2000 and rows 200 and 500 in the data returned for ROI 5.